Terra (blockchain): Collapse

 Likely causes of the collapse included mass withdrawals from the Anchor Protocol days before the collapse, investor concerns about cryptocurrencies more generally, and a drop in the price of bitcoin.
-During the collapse, holders converted Terra into Luna via the mint-and-burn system, which caused the price of Luna to collapse due to its increased supply.
-This in turn destabilised the balancing mechanism between the currencies.
+During the collapse, holders converted UST into LUNA via the mint-and-burn system, which caused the price of LUNA to collapse due to its increased supply.
+This in turn destabilized the balancing mechanism between the currencies.

-On 25 May, a proposal was approved to reissue a new Luna cryptocurrency and to decouple from and abandon the devalued UST stablecoin.
-The original blockchain is now called Terra Classic (LUNC), and the original Luna token is called Luna Classic.
-The new Luna coin is called "Terra 2.0" by investors, and has lost valuation in the opening days of being listed on exchanges.
+On 25 May, a proposal was approved to reissue a new LUNA cryptocurrency and to decouple from and abandon the devalued UST stablecoin.
+The original blockchain is now called Terra Classic, and the original LUNA token is called LUNA Classic (LUNC).
+The new LUNA coin is called "Terra 2.0" by investors, and has lost valuation in the opening days of being listed on exchanges.

-In an August 2022 interview on the NFTV series Coinage, which occurred few months following the collapse Terra founder Do Kwon remarked that irrational with his level of confidence with the Terra blockchain system before the collapse.
-However, he would also deny that the Terra system was a ponzi scheme.
+In an August 2022 interview on the NFTV series Coinage, months after the collapse, Terra founder Do Kwon remarked that his faith in Terra now "seems super irrational".
+However, he denied that the Terra system was a ponzi scheme.